What is the definition of bankruptcy?

 Will bankruptcy remove judgments against me?

 You can usually cancel a judgment in bankruptcy.

 Can I get rid of student loans through bankruptcy?

 Although it is possible to get rid of student loans, it is extremely difficult to do so.
 Learn more about student loans in bankruptcy here.

 Can I get rid of tax debts through bankruptcy?

-Under certain circumstances you may be able to get rid of tax debts in bankruptcy.
-Also, a Chapter 13 bankruptcy can be used to stop interest and penalties from adding up on this type of debt and can be a useful tool for managing and paying of tax debts.
+Under certain circumstances you can get rid of tax debts in bankruptcy.
+Also, a Chapter 13 bankruptcy can be used to stop interest and penalties from adding up on this type of debt and can be a useful tool for managing and paying of tax debts that cannot be discharged.

 Who will know about my bankruptcy?

 Typically only those who you tell and a small group of individuals and companies who are required to be notified as part of the bankruptcy process will know about it.
 Learn more here.